 Keeping Your Clients Lean and Mean During Difficult Business Cycles

-The first impression is not completely accurate.
-While performing a critical assessment of business processes and expenses can help the business survive a downturn, it is not the only use of lean business thinking.
-In fact, lean methodologies stand to add significant value to an already thriving business.
+This first impression is not completely accurate.
+While performing a critical assessment of business processes and expenses can help the business survive a downturn, it’s not the only use of lean business thinking.
+In fact, lean methodologies can add significant value to an already thriving business.
 Whether your clients are struggling or thriving, working with them to establish lean business practices is a great way to step into the role of a strategic business advisor.

-Focus them on delivering value to customers
+- Focus them on delivering value to customers.

-Respect and engage people
+- Respect and engage people.

-Eliminate waste and non-value-added activities
+- Eliminate waste and non-value-added activities.

 If a procedure or a step does not add value, consider eliminating it.
-If it is necessary for the process overall to work, minimize it until the process can be redesigned to eliminate it.
+If the activity in question is necessary for the process overall to work, minimize it until the process can be redesigned to eliminate it.

-Strive for zero defects
+- Strive for zero defects.